crowdfavorite/crowdfavorite.github.io/views/wordpress/plugin/structure.md

 #### Config

-The config folder include php files which should return an associative array.
+The config folder includes php files which should return an associative array.

 ```
 //config/example.php